toolongdontread/Habit-Tracker-Project/README.md

 ## How to run the app in Android Studio?

-1. Drag the 'Habit-Tracker-Project-main' to desktop first
+1. Extract the folder 'Habit-Tracker-Project-main' to desktop first

 2. Open cmd.exe and input the following codes